ganrad/aks-aspnet-sqldb-rest/README.md

     #
     ```

+4. Format and mount a separate file system for docker storage.

+    Docker engine stores container instances (writeable layers), images and container logs in `/var/lib/docker` directory.
+As container images are built and instances are spawned, this directory tends to fill up pretty quickly.
+To avoid running out of space on the OS file system, we will format a new partition on an empty data disk (created during VM provisioning), write a file system in the new partition and then mount the file system onto the docker storage directory.
+    ```bash
+    #
+    # Partition the disk with fdisk
+    $ (echo n; echo p; echo 1; echo ; echo ; echo w) | sudo fdisk /dev/sdc
+    #
+    # Write a file system to the partition using 'mkfs' command
+    $ sudo mkfs -t xfs /dev/sdc1
+    #
+    # Mount the disk so it's accessible in the operation system
+    $ sudo mkdir -p /var/lib/docker && sudo mount /dev/sdc1 /var/lib/docker
+    #
+    # Verify the disk got mounted property.
+The output should display filesystem '/dev/sdc1' mounted on directory
+    # '/var/lib/docker'
+    $ df -h
+    #
+    # To ensure the drive remains mounted after rebooting the VM, add it to the '/etc/fstab' file
+    #
+    # First determine the UUID of the drive '/dev/sdc1'.
+The output should list the UUID of this drive.
+Note it down.
+    $ sudo -i blkid
+    #
+    # Use 'vi' or 'nano' editor to update the '/etc/fstab' file.
+Add a line as follows.
+    # UUID=33333333-3b3b-3c3c-3d3d-3e3e3e3e3e3e   /var/lib/docker  xfs    defaults,nofail   1  2
+    #
+    ```

-4. Install Git client and clone [this repository](https://github.com/ganrad/aks-aspnet-sqldb-rest).
+5. Install Git client and clone [this repository](https://github.com/ganrad/aks-aspnet-sqldb-rest).

     When cloning the repository, make sure to use your Account ID in the GitHub URL.
     ```bash
     # Switch to home directory
     $ cd